cjdelisle/cjdns/README.md

     ./do

-Look for this, then proceed below:

-    Build completed successfully, type ./cjdroute to begin setup.
+Look for `Build completed successfully, type ./cjdroute to begin setup.`, then proceed below:

 --------------------------------------------------------------------------------